GaloisInc/VERSE-OpenSUT/.github/pull_request_template.md

 Which issue does this pull request [fix](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue)?

 ## Checklist before requesting a review

 - [ ] I have performed a self-review of my code
 - [ ] My code matches the coding standards and I have ran the appropriate linters
 - [ ] I included documentation updates for my code
 - [ ] I extended the test suite and the tests run by the CI to cover my code
+- [ ] I assigned a Milestone to this PR
+- [ ] I assigned this PR to a Project
+- [ ] I assigned this PR appropriate Labels